Groupon

-Groupon, Inc. is an American global e-commerce marketplace connecting subscribers with local merchants by offering activities, travel, goods and services in 13 countries.
-Based in Chicago, Groupon was launched there in November 2008, launching soon after in Boston, New York City and Toronto.
-By October 2010, Groupon was available in 150 cities in North America and 100 cities in Europe, Asia and South America, and had 35 million registered users.
-By the end of March 2015, Groupon served more than 500 cities worldwide, nearly 48.1 million active customers and featured more than 425,000 active deals globally in 48 countries.
+Groupon, Inc. is an American e-commerce marketplace that connects subscribers with local merchants by offering activities, travel, goods, and services in 13 countries.

+The company launched in Chicago in November 2008 before expanding to Boston, New York City, and Toronto.
+As of October 2010, Groupon was available in 150 cities in North America and 100 cities across Europe, Asia, and South America, with 35 million registered users.
+By March 2015, Groupon served approximately 500 cities and 48.1 million registered users.